AndriyKostenko/Django_web-AI_project/README.md

 3) pip3 install -r requirements.txt (installing all the requirements for the following project)

-4) docker-compose up --build (Build the Docker Image with Docker containers)
+4) docker compose up --build (Build the Docker Image with Docker containers)

 5) docker exec -it persikwebsite_web_1 /bin/bash (to enter into container)
     - python manage.py makemigrations (for database)